 PART III POLICY ON RESPONSE TO ALLEGATIONS OF SEXUAL MISCONDUCT BY MINISTERS

 Known or suspected sexual misconduct by a minister shall be reported to the CCFCC Board of Directors and to other authorities where required.

 Sexual misconduct involving children shall be reported to civil authorities.

 Ministers are subject to inquiry and discipline.
 A copy of the report will be filed in the permanent personnel file of the accused.

 A written complaint to any bishop or the denominational office alleging sexual misconduct by a minister member of the Church subjects that minister to investigation and possible discipline.

-A minister may make a written confession of misconduct without a victim’s complaint to the Board of Bishops.
+A minister may make a written confession of misconduct without a victim’s complaint to the Board of Directors.

-The Board of Bishops will respect the rights of all parties involved: accusers/victims, accused, and an involved congregation.
+The Board of DIrectors will respect the rights of all parties involved: accusers/victims, accused, and an involved congregation.
 These rights include: